Covid: 10,772 new cases, 788 in hospital; changes to death reporting

 Green Party scraps in-person conference

-Last week, Bloomfield warned that the outbreak was expected to increase and peak in late July.
+Last week, Bloomfield warned that the outbreak was expected to increase and peak late this month.

 This morning the Green Party announced it was scrapping its annual conference in Christchurch this weekend and would instead hold it online, saying it was in response to the Covid-19 surge and concerns people would get infected at the conference.